Roshangedam/NetSpeed-2.0/README.md

 Settings like font, color, and transparency are saved locally in a configuration file.
 You can edit this file directly if needed, or reset the settings via the app interface.

+## Installation

+### Windows

+1. Download the executable (`.exe`) file from the official [Netspeed 2.0 SourceForge page](https://sourceforge.net/projects/netspeed-2-0/).
+2. Once downloaded, double-click the `.exe` file to run the application directly.
+No installation required.

+### Linux/MacOS (Optional)

+*Currently, Netspeed 2.0 is only available for Windows 10 and above.*

+## Usage

+Once the application is running, you can:
+- View the current download and upload speeds.

 ## Troubleshooting

 ### Common Issues: